torosumamus-collab/Nest-Nurture/content/posts/first-trimester-symptoms-what-is-normal.md

 meta_description: "Wondering which first trimester symptoms are normal and which deserve medical attention?
 Learn what's expected during early pregnancy, what may need a doctor's evaluation, and how to care for yourself during these important first weeks."
 date: "2026-04-14"
 category: "pregnancy"
-tags: [""First Trimester", "Early Pregnancy", "Pregnancy Symptoms", "Morning Sickness", "Prenatal Care"]
+tags: ["First Trimester", "Early Pregnancy", "Pregnancy Symptoms", "Morning Sickness", "Prenatal Care"]
 cover: "/images/covers/first-trimester-symptoms.jpg"
 coverAlt: "A pregnant woman resting on a couch with tea and a blanket, soft morning light"
 author: "Claire Whitfield"